 Will you send me one lovely paragraph that:

-- recommends a really good book by a woman or nonbinary writer, or
+- recommends a really good book by a woman writer, or

-- tells us about a woman or nonbinary writer that has made a difference in your writing or reading life, or
+- tells us about a woman writer that has made a difference in your writing or reading life, or

 - contains an inspiring quote by a woman writer, or